 Creating R-Studio Agent Emergency Startup Disks

-Windows users also have the option of downloading R-Studio Agent Emergency Startup Media Creator to install it and create a startup CD/DVD disc, a startup disk on FAT/FAT32-formatted removable media (including a USB flash memory disk), or a floppy disk.
+Windows users can also download R-Studio Agent Emergency Startup Media Creator to install it and create a startup disk on FAT/FAT32-formatted removable media, most likely, a USB flash drive, or even a CD/DVD disc.
 The creation process is simple, and you may find detailed instructions in R-Studio help: Installing R-Studio Agent Emergency Startup Media Creator.
-The advantage of using R-Studio Agent Emergency Startup Media Creator is that you have to enter the registration code only once, at disk creation.
+The advantage of using the R-Studio Agent Emergency Startup Media Creator is that you only need to enter the registration code once during disk creation.

 You may download the required files either from our Client Portal or from the download page.

-Starting the Remote Computer Using R-Studio Agent Emergency Startup Disks
+Starting the Remote Computer Using R-Studio Agent Emergency Startup Devices

 Before you start the remote computer with R-Studio Agent Emergency, check that: